Godzilla vs. Mechagodzilla: Plot

 Keisuke and Saeko take the statue back to the temple, but are confronted by the thief once again.
-During the fight, the skin on half of the stranger's face melts away, revealing an ape-like visage.
-The intruder attempts to kill Keisuke, but an unseen gunman kills him before Keisuke and Saeko catch a brief glimpse of the reporter.
-Concurrently, Godzilla arrives on Monster Island during a thunderstorm and is struck by lightning multiple times, reinvigorating itself.
+During the fight, the skin on half of the stranger's face melts away, revealing an ape-like alien from the Third Planet of the Black Hole called Simeon.
+The Simeon intruder attempts to kill Keisuke, but an unseen gunman kills him before Keisuke and Saeko catch a brief glimpse of the reporter.
+Godzilla arrives on Monster Island during a thunderstorm and is struck by lightning multiple times, reinvigorating it.

-Masahiko, Miyajima and his daughter Ikuko explore the cave where the space titanium was first found, but are captured by ape-like aliens from the Third Planet of the Black Hole, who plan to use Mechagodzilla to conquer Earth.
-Their leader, Kuronuma, forces Miyajima to repair the robot.
-While Saeko checks into a hotel and guards the statue, Keisuke leaves to meet Masahiko at the caves, only to encounter the reporter, who reveals himself as Nanbara, an Interpol agent who has been tracking the aliens.
-After Nanbara and Keisuke infiltrate the alien base and free the prisoners, Keisuke and Ikuko leave to pick up Saeko and the statue while Miyajima, Nanbara, and Masahiko stay behind, only to be recaptured by Kuronuma.
+Masahiko, Miyajima and his daughter Ikuko explore the cave where the space titanium was found, but are captured by Simeons, who plan to use Mechagodzilla to conquer Earth.
+Their commander, Kuronuma, forces Miyajima to repair the mecha.
+While Saeko checks into a hotel and guards the statue, Keisuke leaves to meet Masahiko at the caves, only to encounter the reporter, who reveals himself as Nanbara, an Interpol agent who has been tracking the Simeons.
+After Nanbara and Keisuke infiltrate Simeon base and free the prisoners, Keisuke and Ikuko leave to pick up Saeko and the statue while Miyajima, Nanbara, and Masahiko stay behind, only to be recaptured by Kuronuma.

 The next morning, a lunar eclipse results in a red moon and a mirage of the sun rising in the west.
-Seeing this, the team realizes they have to awaken King Caesar.
-They meet with the priestess and her grandfather and place the statue in the temple, revealing King Caesar's resting place.
-As Kuronuma dispatches Mechagodzilla, the priestess sings to awaken King Caesar and Godzilla appears shortly afterward.
+Seeing this, the team realizes they have to awaken Caesar.
+They meet with the priestess and her grandfather and place the statue in the temple, revealing Caesar's resting place.
+As Kuronuma dispatches Mechagodzilla, the priestess sings to awaken Caesar and Godzilla arrives.
 The two monsters join forces to fight Mechagodzilla.
-When the robot tries to escape, Godzilla uses its stored electricity to create an electromagnetic field to attract Mechagodzilla before tearing off its head; causing it to explode.
-While the mortified aliens are distracted, Nanbara and the others free themselves, kill their captors, and sabotage the base, fleeing as it explodes.
-With the enemy defeated, Godzilla heads out to sea and King Caesar returns to its resting place while the humans rejoice.
+When the mecha tries to escape, Godzilla creates an electromagnetic field to attract Mechagodzilla before tearing off its head, destroying Mechagodzilla.
+While the Simeons are distracted, Nanbara and the others free themselves, kill their captors, and sabotage the base, fleeing as it explodes.
+With the enemy defeated, Godzilla heads out to the ocean and Caesar returns to his resting place while the humans rejoice.

 Cast

+Production

+As with all previous entries in the Godzilla film series, the kaiju characters featured in Godzilla vs. Mechagodzilla were depicted through suitmation.
+The body of the Mechagodzilla suit, worn by suit actor Kazunari Mori, was made from a polyethylene material, while the suit's head and hands were made using fibre-reinforced plastic.